Powerhouse CLI

 Options

-File - Path to the document model file. - Usage: --file <str>
+File - Path to the file to generate the document model from - Usage: --file, -f <file>

-Document Type - Document type for the generated document editor. - Usage: --document-type <str>
+Document Type - The document type for the new editor - Usage: --document-type, -t <str>

 Default: analytics

-Processor Apps - The apps where the generated processor will run - Usage: --processor-apps <value>
+Apps - Whether the processor will run in switchboard (nodejs), connect (browser), or both - Usage: --apps <value>

 Schema File - Path to the output file.
 Defaults to './schema.ts' - Usage: --schema-file <str>